 I worked as a frontend developer at Zillow for seven years.
 Before leaving, I wrote this farewell message to my teammates on a zWiki page.
 (The zWiki is Zillow’s internal wiki system.
 Everything internal at Zillow is prefixed with a “z.”)

 Where you see a teammate’s full name, that was originally a hyperlink to their internal profile page.
-Also, since this was meant for the workplace, I kept it lighthearted and left out all the depressing stuff, which is why there are noticeable gaps in the record.
+Also, since this was meant for the workplace, I kept it lighthearted and left out all the depressing stuff, which is why there are noticeable gaps in my life’s story.

 I wanted to personally reflect on my time at Zillow, and to express gratitude for all that my team and my colleagues have done for me.
 Since the path I took is kind of unusual, I provided some additional context to explain certain parts.
 So there’s a bit of backstory here, which makes all of this a little more self-indulgent than I’d originally planned.
 Sorry!
 I’ve labeled the various parts, so feel free to jump in (or out) at any point.

 I spent my college years in the Bay Area, playing in a band with friends.
 We weren’t big by any means, but people we didn’t know would know who we were.
 I’d walk into a party and overhear, “Hey, that’s the Yearlings singer.”
 I thought this was the most amazing feeling ever, and I wanted more of it!
 Surprisingly, my friends didn’t.
 So after years of going nowhere, I decided to strike out on my own.
 The plan was to spend five years making a demo so epic, it was guaranteed to get noticed.